MileHacker Logo

 Train

 Direct train services connect Agrigento to Palermo.
-For different locations, train travel might involve changes and can be slower.
+For different locations, train travel might involve changes and could be slower.

 Car